 I’m a bit addicted to overnight French toast casserole.
 It’s so easy to make for company and it’s always a hit.
-I adore my overnight strawberry French toast casserole and my overnight Bananas Foster French toast.
+I adore any French toast casserole and my overnight Bananas Foster French toast.
 But, this raspberry stuffed French toast has become a new favorite.
 The raspberry cream cheese filling is to die for!

 How to Make Stuffed French Toast Casserole